arteev7/TCBT/README.md

-# Telegram-Bot
+# TCBT

-Multifunctional telegram bot for TERA.
+Multifunctional telegram chat bot for TERA.

 Don't waste your time anymore on gathering group.